Six Simple Steps To Save For College With Ohio 529

 Step 6: Open an Ohio 529 Plan account

 You will want to collect some personal information necessary to open the 529 account.
-Ohio’s 529 Plan has a list of what data will be needed to sign up for an account.
-One section is about a successor owner, the person you designate to become the 529 account owner in case you become unable to continue in that role.
+ONe thing to consider is adding a successor owner, the person you designate to become the 529 account owner in case you become unable to continue in that role.
 It’s important to have a successor owner to allow for an easy transfer of account ownership and the continuance of the saving strategy you established for your child should something happen to you as account owner.

 There is no fee to open an Ohio 529 Plan.
 The minimum contribution to open your account is $25.